Benefits

 For example, this may be facilitation, training, work training or a job club.
 Read more about employment schemes (text in Norwegian).

-Follow-up by NAV
+Follow-up by Nav

-For example, this may be advice and guidance from NAV Technical Aids Centre or NAV Work Advice, dialogue with your NAV advisor regarding facilitation options and the possibility of continuing in your job.
+For example, this may be advice and guidance from Nav Technical Aids Centre or Nav Work Advice, dialogue with your Nav advisor regarding facilitation options and the possibility of continuing in your job.

 As a rule, you must have been a member of the National Insurance Scheme for at least 5 consecutive years before you apply for AAP.